TritonVM/triton-vm/specification/src/processor-table.md

 1. If the next row is not a padding row, the logarithmic derivative for the Program Table absorbs the next row with respect to challenges 🥝, 🥥, and 🫐 and indeterminate 🪥.
 Otherwise, it remains unchanged.
 1. The running sum for the logarithmic derivative of the clock jump difference lookup argument accumulates the next row's `clk` with the appropriate multiplicity `cjd_mul` with respect to indeterminate 🪞.
 1. The running product for the Jump Stack Table absorbs the next row with respect to challenges 🍇, 🍅, 🍌, 🍏, and 🍐 and indeterminate 🧴.
-1. If the current instruction in the next row is `hash`, the running evaluation “Hash Input” absorbs the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🚪.
-Otherwise, it remains unchanged.
+1. 1.
+If the current instruction in the next row is `hash`, the running evaluation “Hash Input” absorbs the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🚪.
+    1. If the current instruction in the next row is `merkle_step` and helper variable `hv5`…
+        1. …is 0, the running evaluation “Hash Input” absorbs next row's `st0` through `st4` and `hv0` through `hv4`…
+        1. …is 1, the running evaluation “Hash Input” absorbs next row's `hv0` through `hv4` and `st0` through `st4`…<br>
+    …with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🚪.
+    1. Otherwise, it remains unchanged.
-1. If the current instruction is `hash`, the running evaluation “Hash Digest” absorbs the next row with respect to challenges 🧄₀ through 🧄₄ and indeterminate 🪟.
+1. If the current instruction is `hash` or `merkle_step`, the running evaluation “Hash Digest” absorbs the next row with respect to challenges 🧄₀ through 🧄₄ and indeterminate 🪟.
 Otherwise, it remains unchanged.
 1. If the current instruction is `sponge_init`, then the running evaluation “Sponge” absorbs the current instruction and the Sponge's default initial state with respect to challenges 🧅 and 🧄₀ through 🧄₉ and indeterminate 🧽.
     Else if the current instruction is `sponge_absorb` or `sponge_squeeze`, then the running evaluation “Sponge” absorbs the current instruction and the next row with respect to challenges 🧅 and 🧄₀ through 🧄₉ and indeterminate 🧽.
     Otherwise, the running evaluation remains unchanged.